OUTER JOIN

 • The outer rows returned by this can be used in a variety of practical ways.
 We had ideas on when you can use this stuff.

-In summary, LEFT OUTER JOIN retrieves unmatched rows from the left table, RIGHT OUTER JOIN retrieves unmatched rows from the right table, and FULL OUTER JOIN retrieves unmatched rows from both tables.
-These operations enhance your ability to analyze data relationships and handle scenarios where not every record has a match in the related table.
+In summary, LEFT OUTER JOIN retrieves unmatched rows from the left table.
+RIGHT OUTER JOIN retrieves unmatched rows from the right table.
+FULL OUTER JOIN retrieves unmatched rows from both tables.
+These operations enhance your ability to analyze data relationships.
+It also handles scenarios where not every record has a match in the related table.

 Scroll to Top